 At Balance and Bite, we want to help improve your PCOS symptoms without causing (or flaring up) disordered eating/eating disorder behaviours.

-My Approach to PCOS Management
+Our Approach to PCOS Management

 I take a bottom-up approach, with my clients focusing on quick wins first.
 Are you eating regularly?
 How are you managing stress?
 Do you need medication or supplements to start?
 These foundational steps are all about seeing some early wins, giving you that boost of confidence and energy you need to take on more comprehensive PCOS management strategies like nutrition and movement.